XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

   order: 'Name ASC', # String | Order by an any element

-  ids: &quot;00000000-0000-0000-0000-000000000000&quot;, # Array&lt;String&gt; | Filter by a comma separated list of ContactIDs.
+  i_ds: ['&quot;00000000-0000-0000-0000-000000000000&quot;'], # Array<String> | Filter by a comma separated list of ContactIDs.
 Allows you to retrieve a specific set of contacts in a single call.

   page: 1, # Integer | e.g. page=1 - Up to 100 contacts will be returned in a single API call.

   include_archived: true, # Boolean | e.g. includeArchived=true - Contacts with a status of ARCHIVED will be included in the response

-  summary_only: true, # Boolean | Use summaryOnly=true in GET Contacts and Invoices endpoint to retrieve a smaller version of the response object.
+  summary_only: false, # Boolean | Use summaryOnly=true in GET Contacts and Invoices endpoint to retrieve a smaller version of the response object.
 This returns only lightweight fields, excluding computation-heavy fields from the response, making the API calls quick and efficient.

   search_term: 'searchTerm=Joe Bloggs' # String | Search parameter that performs a case-insensitive text search across the Name, FirstName, LastName, ContactNumber and EmailAddress fields.
 }